wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 ### <a name="h1"></a>**Introduction/Define**

-**Trees** in data structures are much like linked lists in teh way that the nodes are connected together through pointers.
+**Trees** in data structures are much like linked lists in the way that the nodes are connected together through pointers.
 The key difference is that a tree can connect to multiple different nodes.
 A few things that we'll be talking about is the purpose of trees, inserting to trees, balancing trees, and navigating them.

 ### <a name="h2"></a>**Purpose of Trees**
 The purpose of trees is to navigate through data at a quick and efficient rate.
 While inserting or removing it can be done in O(log n) time.
 While traversing and looking through the data it can be done in O(n) time while finding the data or size can be done in O(1) time.
 We can also take advantage of using linked lists and remove and stitch together links of data so the overall integrity of the tree can stay intact.